Skip to Main Content

 Frequently asked questions

-• Your deductible is the amount you pay after an approved claim before your policy kicks in.
+• Your deductible is the amount you are financially responsible for out of pocket after an approved claim.
 Generally, a homeowners insurance policy has a single deductible that would apply no matter what the claim is for.
 But in hurricane-prone areas, you may have a separate deductible that would apply for that damage.
 It is generally higher than a basic deductible and may be a percentage — usually between 1 and 5 percent, but possibly higher — of your dwelling coverage amount.

 • All areas of Florida are subject to damage from hurricanes, though homeowners on the coast may see more damage from storm surges than those inland.
 According to Universal Property & Casualty Insurance Company, the most hurricane-prone area of the state is Northwest Florida, which is on the panhandle.
 Other regions of the state where hurricanes may be more likely to hit include the Gulf of Mexico, Southeast Florida and the southwestern part of the state.